06 Jul

 Animal welfare

 Finally, REVOLVE’s animal rating is “Not Good Enough”.
-Despite not using fur, down, angora, or exotic animal skin, the brand still uses leather and wool.
-We found also no evidence the brand has a policy to minimise the suffering of animals or that it traces any animal product to the first stage of production.
+Despite not using fur, down, angora, or exotic animal skin, the brand still uses leather, wool, exotic animal hair, and decorative feathers.
+We found also no evidence the brand has an animal welfare policy or that it traces any animal product to the first stage of production.

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.